National Parks and Wild Life Sanctuaries in India

-The Himalayas (foothills) is known for big mammals like elephant, sambar, swamp, deer, cheetah, wild boar tiger, panther, hyena, black bear and sloth bear, porcupine, Great Indian one-horned rhinoceros, wild buffalo, gagetic gharial, golden langur.
-Wild ass, sheep, deer, smaller mammals, snow leopards, wolf, cats and brown beers are in plenty in the western Himalayas.
+The Himalayas (foothills) is known for big mammals like elephant, sambar, swamp, deer, cheetah, wild boar tiger, panther, hyena, black bear, and sloth bear, porcupine, Great Indian one-horned rhinoceros, wild buffalo, Gangetic gharial, golden langur.
+The wild ass, sheep, deer, smaller mammals, snow leopards, wolf, cats, and brown beers are in plenty in the western Himalayas.
 While the national park and sanctuaries of northern and central India are better known, there are quite a few parks and sanctuaries in South India, too, e.g., Mudumalai in Tamil Nadu and Bandipur Tiger Reserve and Nagarhole National Park in Karnataka.

 A tour of Indian wildlife sanctuaries and national parks is a fabulous travel masti.
 Contrary to the experiences of African Safari, the vegetation and terrain in India are such that wild animals are often solitary or in small herds, elusive and shy.
 The thick forest and dense grassland with openings for streams and rivers, provide the cover for Indian wildlife.